scossar/discourse-twitter-stream/README.md

 ### Use

 To use this plugin you must first create a 'widget' through your Twitter account.
 To do that, first click on your Twitter profile picture.
-From there select 'settings'.
+From the drop-down menu select 'settings'.
 In the settings drop-down menu select 'widgets'.
 On the widgets page click on 'create new'.

 On the 'create new' page, in order to create a widget that will give you a Twitter stream for